Residential Dining Concepts

 - Menu promotes culinary exploration with flavors and/or products unique to the region.

 - Food items are presented to ensure quality and food safety.
-(Include at least one actual temperature log.)
+Explain your food safety practices, including one temperature log (REQUIRED) and other documentation that can support your safety practices.

 2. Merchandising and Presentation (10 points)